jrin771/Everything-LLMs-And-Robotics/PR Guide.md

-## WHY DO I ONLY HAVE PULL REQUESTS?
+## WHY PULL REQUESTS?
-In other repositories, such as [awesome-cv](https://github.com/jbhuang0604/awesome-computer-vision) they have the option for email, but I chose to not do that to ensure that every update is treated the same (equity) and so that every update is in one place (organization and efficiency).
+In other repositories, such as [awesome-cv](https://github.com/jbhuang0604/awesome-computer-vision) there is the option for email, but I chose to not do that to ensure that every update is treated the same (equity) and so that every update is in one place (organization and efficiency).

 ## I WANT TO ADD A
 - [Paper](#paper)